davatron5000/fluentui/packages/web-components/docs/web-components.api.md

     [value in keyof typeof MenuItemRole]: (typeof MenuItemRole)[value];
 };

-// Warning: (ae-incompatible-release-tags) The symbol "setTheme" is marked as @public, but its signature references "Theme" which is marked as @internal
-//
 // @public
 export function setTheme(theme: Theme | null, node?: Document | HTMLElement): void;